 - More heavily discounted: Has been on the market for longer (launched in October 2015).

-Reasons to prefer the Panasonic Lumix DMC-GX800:
+Arguments in favor of the Panasonic Lumix DMC-GX800:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.